synaptics-astra/doc/linux/index.rst

 Bootloader
 ^^^^^^^^^^

-Astra Machina uses the Synaptics U-Boot (SUBoot) bootloader to do additional hardware initialization and to boot the Linux Kernel.
-SUBoot is based on the open source U-Boot project. (`U-Boot Documentation <https://docs.u-boot.org/en/latest/>`__)
+Astra Machina uses the Synaptics U-Boot (SU-Boot) bootloader to do additional hardware initialization and to boot the Linux Kernel.
+SU-Boot is based on the open source U-Boot project. (`U-Boot Documentation <https://docs.u-boot.org/en/latest/>`__)

 Linux Kernel and Device Tree